zeusta/Docs/extensions/Guide By Business Flow/Ecommerce Management/Magento 2.md

 ![](./Image_EcommerceManagement/image004.png)

 Store Pickup extension creates a separated page to list all of your stores in the front-end.
+To view store information, customer can:

 1. Click on **arrow button** on Top-Link (the top right of the page)